 Gyroscope is one of the ‘must be’ navigational equipment that any floating vessel needs for finding direction.
 Every mariner knows its importance.
 Not limited to this, it also finds it uses in Smart watches, Smartphones, Gaming Industry and Cameras too.
 This post will discuss what is Gyroscope, its history, three Degrees of freedom in gyroscope and basic properties ‘Rigidity in Space’ & ‘Rule of Precision’.

-The word gyroscope was initially termed in 1852 by Mr. Foucault.
+The word Gyro-scope was initially termed in 1852 by Mr. Foucault.
 Mr Foucault was a french scientist.
 ‘Gyroscope’ is the combination of two greek words ‘Gyro’ and ‘Scopien’.
-Gyro in greek means revolution and skopien means view.
-The Gyroscope is commonly known as Gyro also.
+Gyro in Greek means revolution and skopien means view.
+It is commonly known as Gyro also.

-The existence of Gyroscope lies on this earth from the time when the first ever electron started to spin on its axis.
-There are many examples of a natural gyroscope in the real world.
-The electrons around us spin at a very high speed and possess all the properties of a Gyroscope.
-Our Earth, infact, is also an example of the natural gyroscope.
+Our Earth, in fact, is also an example of the natural gyro.
 Why ??
 It is because our Earth has got a mass and it rotates at an extremely high speed (1000 miles/hour).
 It is this rotation which provides the stabilization to the Earth and so our Earth’s north pole always points towards the North Star.